All Episodes

 Sister Soldier was a black rapperette.

-But the sister soldier moment was where Clinton reached across the aisle to white conservatives.
+But the Sister Soldier moment was where Clinton reached across the aisle to white conservatives.

-So the New York Times is trying to suggest that's what Obama was doing with his father's day speech at the church.
+So the New York Times is trying to suggest that's what Obama was doing with his Father's Day speech at the church.

-And in fact, the Obama campaign in the New York Times story says, Well, we were hoping for this speech was political.
+And in fact, the Obama campaign in the New York Times story says, well, we were hoping for this speech was political.

 We were hoping this speech was heard by white conservatives.

-To try to bridge the cultural gap here.
+So try to bridge the cultural gap here.

-You might have gotten somewhere until that close, where you spelled out the biggest expansion of the federal government taking charge of families that I've ever heard.
+Well, if that's the case, Obama campaign, you might, I doubt it, you might have gotten somewhere until that close where you spelled out the biggest expansion of the federal government taking charge of families that I've ever heard.

-So whatever outreach you might have gained by giving a speech at a black church about black fatherhood, you blew it when you promised the federal government was going to come into everybody's house with nurses and give them job training and this sort of stuff.
+So whatever outreach you might have gained by giving a speech in a black church about black fatherhood, you blew it when you promised the federal government was going to come into everybody's house with nurses and give them job training and this sort of stuff.

 Now we got Vinny and the Bronx back.